-All locations of Kitsap Regional Libray will be closed Monday, May 29 for Memorial Day.
-Regular hours will resume Tuesday, May 30.
+All locations of Kitsap Regional Library will be closed Tuesday, July 4 for Independence Day.
+Regular hours will resume Wednesday, July 5.

 BAINBRIDGE ISLAND LIBRARY REFRESH

 Begins Saturday, May 27 in the Bainbridge Island location's Meeting Room.
 Express library service includes holds pick-up, circulation and reference services, two 15-minute express computers and printing, copying and scanning.
 New and popular paperback titles, Young Adult fiction, music, Books on CD and DVDs are available for browsing.
 Hours will remain unchanged during the project.